ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

 **Load Smart contract** - Put the following code under the `//4.
 Load smart...` section.
-This would set the state with deployed smart contract's instance for the contract's interaction using Javascript.
+This would set the state with deployed smart contract's instance for the contract's interaction using JavaScript.

 ```javascript
 // 4.
 Load Contract